After reading this guide you will:

 unified itself is a rather small module that acts as an interface to unify the handling of different content formats.
 Around a certain format, there sits an ecosystem, such as remark for Markdown.
 Several ecosystems exist for unified.
 Together with other tools and specifications, they form the unified collective.

-The unified collective spans like-minded organisations.
-These organisations have the shared goal to innovate content processing.
+The unified collective spans like-minded organizations.
+These organizations have the shared goal to innovate content processing.
 Seamless, interchangeable, and pluggable tooling is how that’s achieved.

-Depending on what you want to do, you will reference different organisations.
+Depending on what you want to do, you will reference different organizations.
 So let’s start off with an introduction round.